Lamb fries

 Lamb fries are lamb testicles used as food.
 Historically they were parboiled, cut in half, and seasoned.
-Lamb testicles are served in a variety of cuisines, including Italian, Basque, breaded and fried in some barbecue restaurants, Chinese, Caucasian, Persian and Iranian Armenian (called donbalan), and Turkish.
+Lamb testicles are served in a variety of cuisines, including Basque, breaded and fried in some barbecue restaurants, Chinese, Caucasian, Persian and Iranian Armenian (called donbalan), and Turkish.
 The dish is rarely served at restaurants in the United States, but can occasionally be found at Iranian restaurants.

 Lamb fries, often served in a cream gravy, are a traditional dish in the Bluegrass region of Kentucky.

-In popular culture

-In the film Funny Farm, the main character, Andy Farmer (Chevy Chase), breaks a local record by eating thirty lamb fries, only to discover what they actually are and spit the thirty-first out in revulsion.